 Where to find the Best Bubble Tea in London

-Their signature Creme Brulee Deerioca Milk, i.e the Boba Milk, is a firm favourite of mine and pretty much everyone around the world.
-For matcha lovers, their Matcha Brown Sugar Deerioca Boba Milk is great as well.
-If you’re looking for the benchmark for the best bubble tea in London, look no further as The Alley absolutely sits at the very top of the list.
+The Alley has been a very popular brand across Asia and has many footprints globally.
+Right before 2019 was coming to an end, they opened up their first branch in London!
+For every global location they have opened at, they are consistently known as the top bubble tea spot in town.
+It is no exception at their London stores.
+Their signature Creme Brulee Deerioca Milk, i.e the Brown Sugar Boba Milk, is a firm favourite of mine and pretty much everyone around the world.
+Other flavours such as Ube and Matcha Deerioca Milk are fantastic too and we are also a big fan of their Crunchy Milk Tea series.
+If you’re looking for a benchmark for the best bubble tea in London, look no further as The Alley absolutely sits at the very top of the list.

 The Whale Tea has made its way to our regular-visit list because its Queensway branch is convenient for us to pop by and they are seriously the top 2 best bubble tea spots in London in our opinion.
 The Flaming Whale is a firm favourite, which is essentially a brown sugar milk boba and they really nail the spot.
 I must also say that their Matcha Dalgona has been an outstanding treat too!
 Coffee and Matcha together usually clash with one another, but The Whale Tea has somewhat impressively managed to find that perfect balance.
 It’s definitely one worth checking out!
 Read more about the different flavours and full review of The Whale Tea here.